mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 =================

-So you've read all the :doc:`introductory material </tutorials/index>` and have decided you'd like to keep using nvector.
+So you've read all the :doc:`introductory material </tutorials/index>` and have decided you'd like to keep using envector.
 We've only just scratched the surface with this intro.

 So what's next?